3 key takeaways

 Best for

-Those who want to build a professional resume quickly, without spending hours formatting or second-guessing phrasing.
+Those who want to build a professional resume quickly, without spending hours formatting or second-guessing their phrasing.
 Great for entry-level roles or anyone who’s not quite sure what to write.

 Key features